ralna/GALAHAD/doc/Julia/rst-dir/bqp_functions.rst

 	*
 		- x_stat

-		- is a one-dimensional array of size n and type Int32 that gives the optimal status of the problem variables.
+		- is a one-dimensional array of size n and type INT that gives the optimal status of the problem variables.
 If x_stat(j) is negative, the variable $x_j$ most likely lies on its lower bound, if it is positive, it lies on its upper bound, and if it is zero, it lies between its bounds.

 .. index:: pair: function; bqp_solve_reverse_h_prod
 .. _doxid-galahad__bqp_8h_1a116b9b4ff28b9e2d18be0f0900ce2755: